seralexeev/sqlc-typescript/README.md

 ### Comparison with Other Tools 🔍

-- **pgTyped**: Requires separate SQL files and function imports.
+- [pgTyped](https://github.com/adelsz/pgtyped): Requires separate SQL files and function imports.
 It uses PostgreSQL wire protocol for type inference which requires a database connection and can't handle nullability well.
-- **Prisma TypedSQL**: SQL files are separate and require function imports and it's Prisma 🫠.
+- [Prisma TypedSQL](https://www.prisma.io/docs/orm/prisma-client/using-raw-sql/typedsql): SQL files are separate and require function imports and it's Prisma 🫠.
-- **SafeQL**: Great tool but requires ESLint and database connection for type inference.
+- [SafeQL](https://github.com/ts-safeql/safeql): Great tool but requires ESLint and database connection for type inference.

 The key difference: We use sqlc's SQL parser instead of PostgreSQL wire protocol for type inference, which means: